jmiquis/ClassRoomExercises/README.md

-## 📚 Some random exercises from many different languages from my very beginnings in developing 🤓
+## 📚 Some random exercises from many different languages from my very beginnings in programming
 Some of them looked really tricky back in time... and they are still right now!!

 - [Bingo card](https://github.com/jmiquis/ClassRoomExercises/tree/master/bingo%20card) 🤯🤯🤯🤯🤯🤯🤯🤯